-I love comfort food, and this Italian pot roast is perfect for my family.
+I love comfort food, and this crock pot Italian pot roast is perfect for my family.
 It’s quick to throw together and so comforting at the end of the day.

-When the weather gets cold, especially when it’s damp and grey, I want warm, comforting food right now.
+When the weather gets cold, especially when it’s damp and grey, I want warm, comforting food.
 And if it comes from a crock pot so I have even less work to do, so much the better.

-All of this describes perfectly the Italian Pot Roast I’ve made a few times recently.
+All of this describes perfectly the crock pot Italian Pot Roast I’ve made a few times recently.
 It’s easy and tasty and warm and comforting – and the wee ones love it, too.

 I love that I can start it up in the crock pot in the morning when I’m making the wee ones’ breakfasts and lunches and then not worry about doing anything more for cooking the rest of the day.
 Pretty much.